 If you want a device that will measure both the temperature and humidity in your bearded dragon’s enclosure, then look no further!

-This single button operated combination reader (click to check price), has a remote sensor that detects both temperature and humidity levels in your bearded dragon’s habitat.
+This single button operated combination reader, has a remote sensor that detects both temperature and humidity levels in your bearded dragon’s habitat.
 Also, this tool comes with a hook and fastener for easing hanging.